magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 ?>
 {%endhighlight%}

+In this code we are creating the `Magento\Backend\Test\Block\Template` block with the selector `$this->templateBlock`.

 #### Basic blocks {#mtf_block_basic}

-The MTF contains basic blocks with a logic that you can reuse.
+Magento contains basic blocks for the functional testing with a logic that you can reuse.
 They are the following:

 * [Magento\Mtf\Block\Block](https://github.com/magento/mtf/blob/develop/Magento/Mtf/Block/Block.php)
 * [Magento\Mtf\Block\Form](https://github.com/magento/mtf/blob/develop/Magento/Mtf/Block/Form.php)